 Here’s what you can do to reduce your child’s stress during a trip:

 - Don’t enforce social situations;

 - Keep your child relaxed and happy (for instance, remember to bring their favorite toy and do the important rituals);

 What if an autistic child unbuckles car seat OVER and OVER?

-Our 4 1/2 year old daughter is Autistic.
+Our 4 1/2-year-old daughter is Autistic.
 We have had a lot of problems with her, but one of the most disturbing ones, one that seems to have no solution is that she unbuckles her car seat OVER and OVER.
 See: https://www.dailystrength.org/group/autism-autism-spectrum/discussion/autistic-child-unbuckles-car-seat-over-and-over

 Here you’ll find a comprehensive guide on how to ensure safety for your child during a car ride.
 Brochure by the National Center for the Safe Transportation of Children with Special Healthcare Needs and funded by the National Highway Traffic Safety and the National Safety Council:

 Prepare for a trip by car, plane or any other means of transport.
 We’ve prepared possible scenarios for a car trip.
-Below you’ll find training programmes that will let you prepare your child for a trip by a given means of transport and organise their time during the trip.
+Below you’ll find training programmes that will let you prepare your child for a trip by a given means of transport and organize their time during the trip.